 - Industry awards

-For fiction writers, it might include:
+For fiction writers, consider:

 - Writing awards or acclaim

 Mark Harris is a former environmental columnist with the Los Angeles Times Syndicate.
 His articles and essays have appeared in the Chicago Tribune, Reader’s Digest, E: The Environmental Magazine, Hope, and Vegetarian Times.
 His profile of a foster care community for Chicago Parent won a journalism award for feature writing.
 He is a member of the Society of Environmental Journalists.
-Mark lives with his family in eastern Pennsylvania.
+Mark lives with his family in Bethlehem, Pennsylvania.

 For Grave Matters, Mark has been interviewed by Fresh Air host Terry Gross and appeared on CNN, MSNBC, ABC News and the CBC.
 His views on green burial and funeral matters have been reported on in the New York Times, USA Today, the Washington Post, Baltimore Sun, and People magazine, among others.
 Working with the board of the Fountain Hill Cemetery in eastern Pennsylvania, he established the first natural burial ground in the Lehigh Valley, Green Meadow.

 He speaks regularly to college students, church congregations, hospice workers, home funeral providers, consumer-friendly funeral advocates, and funeral directors about green burial and funeral issues.

 When writing yours, focus on facts and relevance and skip the life history unless you have a solid reason to include it.
 Your author bio isn’t an encyclopedia entry.
 It’s a sales tool.